 Handling an unpleasant market

 Just as bad weather is inevitable, so are tough markets.
 If history is any guide, all markets eventually experience a downturn.
-In fact, according to Ned Davis Research, on average, the U.S. stock market experiences a 10% correction about once a year.
+In fact, according to Bloomberg, we experience about a 20% decline in the markets every four years.
 Because most downturns have been temporary, it's not always the market that hurts our portfolios so much as how we respond to them.
 Many people, potentially because they've taken more risk than they actually should, end up selling out at an unfortunate time.
 So even if we've financially prepared, how do we keep our behavior and emotions from becoming our own worst enemy?

 Find an accountability partner – We may be biased, but we believe your financial advisor can be a great accountability partner to help make sure you stay on track.
 They can help revisit why you're invested in the first place and determine if anything has changed, like your financial goals or risk tolerance, that may warrant a change in your portfolio.
 They can also help you work through any underlying concerns and what (if anything) to do about them, including running scenarios to highlight the effects of any changes you may be wanting to make.
 Money can be emotional, especially when it's your own.
 Having a partner who is objective, knowledgeable about finances and understands you and what you're trying to accomplish can be incredibly valuable.

 Take a break – Especially in markets with lots of ups and downs, it can be tempting to check your portfolio daily or even hourly.
 However, if you aren't needing the funds anytime soon, this can cause unnecessary stress and make it more likely you want to buy or sell something at an inopportune time.
 You may benefit from taking a break, and you may even want to turn off the news for a while (headlines are meant to elicit strong emotions, not to help you stay disciplined about your investments).